 - Candidate Oath (DS-DE 300-305) - The candidate oath is different depending on the office sought.

-In addition, unless you are running as a write-in candidate, to qualify you will have to either pay the qualifying fee, or must gather and submit the required number of valid petitions (Form DS-DE 104 ) before the petition submission deadline.
+In addition, unless you are running as a write-in candidate, to qualify you will have to either pay the qualifying fee, or must gather, submit, and pay for the required number of valid petitions (Form DS-DE 104 ) before the petition submission deadline.
 Petitions are verified by our office at $0.10 each.
 Candidates are encouraged to submit extra petitions than the amount needed to account for any invalid petitions.

 - Petition Submission Deadline: